Quick Summary

 Annie Besant firmly believed education was the path to growth, success, and progress in India.
 Among her many contributions to education in India, she founded the Central Hindu College in Varanasi in 1898, today known as the Banaras Hindu University.

 Her many education initiatives aimed to bring together India’s rich cultural and spiritual heritage and science.
-She also established the Annie Besant School Indore and Annie Besant International School, which showed her dedication to supporting the young minds of India.
+She also established the Annie Besant School in Indore and Annie Besant International School, which showed her dedication to supporting the young minds of India.

 Annie Besant championed women’s rights all her life.
 A member of the National Secular Society, which stressed the importance of free thought, she was extremely vocal about her thoughts on birth control, women’s empowerment, education, and equality.